HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-single-connector.md

     5. ```aadds_vnet_name``` is the VNet Name of the previously configured AADDS deployment, the property must be in in sync with the ```aadds_vnet_name``` property defined in the AADDS deployment, or with the existing AADDS Virtual Network Name.
     6. ```aadds_vnet_rg``` is the Resource Group Name of the previously configured AADDS deployment, the property must be in sync with the ```aadds_vnet_rg``` property defined in the AADDS deployment, or with the existing AADDS resource group name.
     7. ```aadds_domain_name``` is the Domain Name of the previously configured AADDS deployment, property must be in sync with the ```aadds_domain_name``` property defined in the AADDS deployment, or with the existing AADDS domain name.
+    8. (Optional) ```aadds_vnet_cidr``` is the CIDR of the address space the VNET will be created with.
+This must not conflict with the CIDRs of any other CASM deployments.
+By default, the terraform deployment looks up the addresses of existing CASM deployments and selects a non-conflicting CIDR.

 ### 5. (Optional) Assigning a SSL Certificate

 **Note**: This is optional.
 Assigning a SSL certificate will prevent the PCoIP client from reporting an insecure connection when establishing a PCoIP session though users may still connect.
 Read more [here](https://www.teradici.com/web-help/pcoip_cloud_access_manager/CACv2/prerequisites/cac_certificate/).
 It is also an option to assign an SSL certificate **after** the completion of the script.
 More information can be found [here](https://www.teradici.com/web-help/review/cam_cac_v2/installation/updating_cac/#updating-ssl-certificates).